Sex abuse victims speaking out for statute of limitations hearing

 The guidelines include:

-- Create a two-year “civil window” for child sex abuse victims who couldn’t file lawsuits before
+- Creating a two-year “civil window” for child sex abuse victims who couldn’t file lawsuits before

-- Clarify the penalties for a continuing failure to report child abuse.
+- Clarifying the penalties for a continuing failure to report child abuse.

 Victims say they’re speaking out in the hopes of finding consensus and passing reform legislation.

-The senate judiciary committee will hold the hearing, they have three bills up for consideration.
+The Senate Judiciary Committee will hold the hearing.
+Three bills are up for consideration.